jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

 Note that by adding a constructor with or without arguments indicates to the compiler that it will __not__ provide a default no-args constructor.
 This means that if a no-args constructor is needed (when at least one constructor is already defined), then one must be declared in the class.

-Default constructors can initialise defaults for members.
+Default constructors can initialise defaults for members and are used when building arrays of objects, for example.
 The method call to such a method is the same as the no-args constructor.
 As a result, the compiler will not know which to call, the constructor with no-args or that with defaults.
 In this case, one could replace the no-args constructor with the defaults constructor: